cupcakedev/ai-usage-extension/README.md

 **Data flow:** the background worker fetches usage, writes a `UsageState` snapshot to `chrome.storage.local`, and updates the badge.
 The popup and overlay read that snapshot and subscribe to `chrome.storage.onChanged`, so every surface stays in sync.
+Each provider is saved as soon as its request completes, without waiting for slower providers.
+Requests bypass the HTTP cache and time out after 10 seconds; failed requests retain the last successful snapshot and its original update time.
+The worker checks and restores the recurring alarm whenever it starts.
+Chrome may delay alarms while the device is asleep.

 **Localization:** every user-visible string goes through `msg()` (`src/shared/i18n.ts`), which reads `public/_locales/<locale>/messages.json`.